huayaow/cit-repository/README.md

 1. Run `python core/repository.py search [--after=year]` to search new papers (from DBLP).

-   After this step, need to perform manual processing on the newly generated `add.csv` file to **filter out irrelvant papers**, and also **determine research field of each new paper**.
+   After this step, need to perform manual processing on the newly generated `add.csv` file to **filter out irrelevant papers**, and also **determine research field of each new paper**.
 Then, all new papers should be manually copied into the `paper.csv` file.

 2. Run `python core/repository.py update --date='current date'` to update repository data (based on the content in `paper.csv`), and also generate static HTML pages.